perrybutler/id3taglibrary/README.md

 ```
 Reading next chunk of 10000 bytes...
-Detected MPEG header frame sync byte at array index 10 with a binary value of 11111111111110111110000001100100 or an ASCII value of ÿûàd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 458 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of Bitrate: 320000 Sampling Rate: 44100
-Detected MPEG header frame sync byte at array index 1054 with a binary value of 11111111111110111110000001100100 or an ASCII value of ÿûàd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 1503 with a binary value of 11111111111110111110000001100100 or an ASCII value of ÿûàd or decoded values of Bitrate: 320000 Sampling Rate: 44100
+Detected MPEG header frame sync byte at array index 1947 with a binary value of 11111111111111000100100111000000 or an ASCII value of ÿüIÀ or decoded values of Bitrate: 56000 Sampling Rate: 32000
-Detected MPEG header frame sync byte at array index 2098 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 2547 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of Bitrate: 320000 Sampling Rate: 44100
+Detected MPEG header frame sync byte at array index 2835 with a binary value of 11111111111111111001010111110001 or an ASCII value of ÿÿ•ñ or decoded values of Bitrate: 128000 Sampling Rate: 48000
+Detected MPEG header frame sync byte at array index 2843 with a binary value of 11111111111111111100101100011100 or an ASCII value of ÿÿË or decoded values of Bitrate: 224000 Sampling Rate: 32000
+Detected MPEG header frame sync byte at array index 3592 with a binary value of 11111111111110111110001001000100 or an ASCII value of ÿûâD or decoded values of Bitrate: 320000 Sampling Rate: 44100
-Detected MPEG header frame sync byte at array index 3143 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 4637 with a binary value of 11111111111110111110001001000100 or an ASCII value of ÿûâD or decoded values of Bitrate: 320000 Sampling Rate: 44100
+Detected MPEG header frame sync byte at array index 5123 with a binary value of 11111111111111111011010110011011 or an ASCII value of ÿÿµ› or decoded values of Bitrate: 192000 Sampling Rate: 48000
-Detected MPEG header frame sync byte at array index 4188 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 5682 with a binary value of 11111111111110111110001001000100 or an ASCII value of ÿûâD or decoded values of Bitrate: 320000 Sampling Rate: 44100
-Detected MPEG header frame sync byte at array index 5233 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 6727 with a binary value of 11111111111110111110001001000100 or an ASCII value of ÿûâD or decoded values of Bitrate: 320000 Sampling Rate: 44100
-Detected MPEG header frame sync byte at array index 6278 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 7682 with a binary value of 11111111111111111110000000111111 or an ASCII value of ÿÿà? or decoded values of Bitrate: 320000 Sampling Rate: 44100
-Detected MPEG header frame sync byte at array index 7323 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 7772 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of Bitrate: 320000 Sampling Rate: 44100
+Detected MPEG header frame sync byte at array index 8085 with a binary value of 11111111111111011110101110010111 or an ASCII value of ÿýë— or decoded values of Bitrate: 320000 Sampling Rate: 32000
+Detected MPEG header frame sync byte at array index 8731 with a binary value of 11111111111111111110101100011111 or an ASCII value of ÿÿë or decoded values of Bitrate: 320000 Sampling Rate: 32000
-Detected MPEG header frame sync byte at array index 8368 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 8817 with a binary value of 11111111111110111110001001000100 or an ASCII value of ÿûâD or decoded values of Bitrate: 320000 Sampling Rate: 44100
-Detected MPEG header frame sync byte at array index 9413 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
+Detected MPEG header frame sync byte at array index 9862 with a binary value of 11111111111110111110001001000100 or an ASCII value of ÿûâD or decoded values of Bitrate: 320000 Sampling Rate: 44100
 ```

+The results above are equivalent to the same mp3 file when viewed in Windows Media ASF View 9 Series, a tool for verifying the integrity of media files to ensure they conform with Microsoft's ASF specs.

+Looking at the data above we notice several key facts:

+* The binary values are parsed according to the unofficial MPEG spec [[1]](#references) to give us the bitrate, sampling rate, etc. on a per-frame basis.
+VBRI, XING and LAME header parsing should be implemented to support VBR streams.
+* Not every MPEG frame will contain the same data (bitrate, sampling rate, etc) because encoding happens on a per-frame basis.
+* We cannot determine the song length based on a single MPEG frame; instead we must count all frames or do an approximation by averaging the first several frames.
-If you count the gap between each index in the data above, you will notice it's always 1044 or 1045.
+* If you count the gap between each index in the data, you will notice it's always 1044 or 1045.
 This value happens to be the MPEG frame size for each frame.
-The results above are equivalent to the same mp3 file when viewed in Windows Media ASF View 9 Series, a tool for verifying the integrity of media files to ensure they conform and are compatible with Microsoft's ASF specs.

-The binary values above can easily be parsed according to the unofficial MPEG spec [[1]](#references) to give us the bitrate, sampling rate, etc. on a per-frame basis.
-VBRI, XING and LAME header parsing should be implemented to support VBR streams.

 **Auto-tag & auto-fix**